 Have nerve agents previously been destroyed in the U.S.?

-As a signatory to the Chemical Weapons Convention, the U.S. successfully completed the destruction of nearly 90% of its original chemical weapons stockpile in January 2012, via CMA.
-The remaining U.S. chemical weapons stockpile near Richmond, Kentucky and in Pueblo, Colorado, represent the 10% for which PEO ACWA is responsible.
+As a signatory to the Chemical Weapons Convention, the U.S. successfully completed the destruction of nearly 90% of its original chemical weapons stockpile in January 2012, via CMA; and completed the destruction of the remaining 10% in July 2023, via PEO ACWA.

 Are nerve agents harmful?